kyhrikard/team_popcorn_backend/README.md

-This is the PHP backend
+This is the Node.JS backend, it reads data from CSV-spreadsheets and converts to json.